pwittrock/kubebuilder-workshop/README.md

     // Update the MongoDB status so it gets published to users
     //

-    // Retrieve the StatefulSet status and copy to MongoDB mongo.Status.StatefulSetStatus = stateful.Status
+	mongo.Status.StatefulSetStatus = stateful.Status

-    // Retrieve the Service status and copy to MongoDB mongo.Status.ServiceStatus = service.Status
+	mongo.Status.ServiceStatus = service.Status
 	mongo.Status.ClusterIP = service.Spec.ClusterIP